ryan-kttam/ryan-kttam.github.io/_posts/2018-11-15-fruit_image_recognition.md

 <img src="/images/fruit_image/cnn_model.jpg" alt="CNN model">

-I will be using accuracy as my metric to evaluate the model performance.
+I will be using categorical_crossentropy as my loss function and accuracy as my metric to evaluate model’s performance. categorical_crossentropy increases as the predicted probability diverges from the actual label.
+In other words, we want to minimize categorical_crossentropy to increase the predictive power of the model.
+Moreover, I will use accuracy as my metric to evaluate the model performance.
 The accuracy is calculated by `the number of correct prediction / the number of total prediction * 100%`.
 The higher the accuracy is, the better the model performance.
-I am setting the benchmark to be guessing the result at random.
+I am also setting the benchmark to be guessing the result at random.
 In other words, there is a 4.5% chance of getting the fruit correctly when guessing randomly.

+In addition, I set the model to train for 50 epochs, which should be enough for most cases.
+The training process will stop when the accuracy on the validation set doesn’t improve for five epochs.
+For example, if the accuracy was 80% on 23th epochs and the accuracy did not scored higher than 80% for the next five epochs, the model would stop training and return the model with 80% accuracy.

 I am going to use Grid Search in order to find the best parameters for the model by adjusting the following:
 * the number of trainable VGG16 layers (None vs. the last 5 layers)